beelzick/workout-places/README.md

 ## General info

-Workout places is a project that allows users to add a training spots (gyms, SW parks, pitches etc.)
+Workout places is a project that allows users to add training spots to the website places databse (gyms, SW parks, pitches etc.)

 This application has the following features: